 medical practice; or giving a talk to be judged on the extent to which it

 "sounds like a professional psychologist".

-- Can be used with one complex criterion OR remarked on each of several
+- It can be used with one complex criterion OR remarked on each of several

-- Can be used by matching against vignettes (carefully created standard
+- It can be used by matching against vignettes (carefully created standard

 examples that new work is matched against).

 [Gonsalvez et al. 2013] Gosalvez also shows that APR can be used for

 competence assessment of practical, field activities (e.g. in medicine,